About Dimobi Childrens Disability Trust

 Living in Denial

 His challenging behaviour was caused by the fact that his thinking and cognitive abilities were so different from other children of the same age.
 For instance, other children develop the ability to communicate by the age of 3.
 My son did not start talking until the age of 8.
 I think if we had sought earlier intervention he might have spoken sooner.
 Maybe by the age of 5, when my son started school, the teachers would have had a greater understanding of his needs, but no teacher was trained to deal with his challenging behaviour in the school environment.
-They didn’t have adequate staff to deal with my child’s problems and needs.
+They didn’t have adequate staff to deal with my child’s challenges and needs.
 They had only one speech therapist, whose workload brought them to various other schools.
 Without being disrespectful, one person being shared by so many in order to help the children with special needs is inadequate.